CodeByte56/DotNettyCoreRemoting/README.md

 ## Project Introduction

 DotNettyCoreRemoting is a high-performance, lightweight Remote Procedure Call (RPC) library based on the [DotNetty](https://github.com/Azure/DotNetty) networking framework, supporting both .NET Core and .NET Framework platforms.
+This project is a modified and simplified implementation based on [CoreRemoting](https://github.com/theRainbird/CoreRemoting.git).

 ## Features